 1. Department of Veterans Affairs Loans

 The VA loan is aimed towards veterans, service members, or their surviving spouses.
 This type of loan provides 100 percent financing on the value of a home, making buying or building a home a lot easier.
-But as you can expect, you’ll need to show a certificate of eligibility directly from the Department of Veterans Affairs.
+But as you can expect, you’ll need to show a certificate of eligibility directly from the Department of Veterans Affairs to get grants and loans for vets.

 Moreover, with a VA loan, you don’t have to make a downpayment, and the seller of the property usually covers the closing cost.
 Feel free to read this guide for more information about VA loans.